Organization & Admin

 Managing Users

-The user management page shows all members of your organization with their roles, teams, and last activity.
+The user management page shows all members of your organization with their active status.

 User List

-Navigate to Settings > Users to see the full user list.
+Navigate to Organization > Users.
 Each row shows:

 • User name and email